beatonma/commons/README.md

 - Maintainability - data updates are now fully automated.

 - Transparency - source code is public for server and client(s).

-# Buzzwords
-Aside from being something useful, I am also writing this app as a demo reel because I want to do this sort of thing for a living.

-Here are some of the app's technical selling points:

-- Dependency injection using Dagger and Hilt.
-- Kotlin with coroutines and flow.
-- Modular code structure.
-- Retrofit for network calls and extensive use of Room for local data persistence, using the repository pattern.
-- MotionLayout/ConstraintLayout for interactive layouts and overall UI design.
-- Single activity architecture with the Jetpack Navigation Component.
-- Social features use Google Sign-In for account creation.
-- Unit tests ensure integrity of data structures and transformations.
-- Custom views where they are useful: e.g. TimelineView renders the professional history of a Member as a scrollable chart.

 # Server
 The backend of the app is written in Django: https://github.com/beatonma/snommoc